-Google Is Hiding Your Videos—How Smart ORGANIC DISCOVERY Can Make Them Go Viral
+Google Is Hiding Your Videos—How Smart SEO Can Make Them Go Viral

-Ever uploaded a video, only to search for it on Google and understand—it’s nowhere?
+Ever uploaded a video, only to search for it on Google and realize—it’s nowhere?
 You put in the effort.
 The content is solid.
 But somehow, it’s buried.
-This happens more often than people understand.
+This happens more often than people realize.
 And it’s not because your video isn’t great—it’s because Google isn’t prioritizing it.
 Without the right approach, your video gets lost in the endless sea of content.
-And that’s frustrating when video is supposed to be what's next for marketing.
+And that’s frustrating when video is supposed to be the of marketing.

 Here’s what’s happening: Google and other search engines still rely heavily on text-based content.
 Videos?
 They don’t “read” them the way we do.
 Instead, they look for descriptions, captions, structured data, and load speed.
 If your video doesn’t have those things?
 It won’t rank.
 But fixing this isn’t as complicated as it sounds.
 Once you know how video SEO really works, you can get your content to rank higher, drive more traffic, and actually reach people.